Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/create/clashChannel.md

 # /create clashchannel clashchannel-name

 >### Information
->**If you want to create a clashChannel, use this command and select a name you like for `clashchannel-name`, you still have to specify a player for the clashChanel and select the appropriate time zone.
+>**If you want to create a clashchannel, use this command and select a name you like for `clashchannel-name`, you still have to specify a player for the clashchannel and select the appropriate time zone.
 To do this, you have to navigate through the pages or send Zoe the fitting details.
-The clash channel is now created and the next clash dates are displayed.
+The clashchannel is now created and the next clash dates are displayed.
 If a clash takes place, you can start a team analysis here, for more information see [/clash analysis](/en/commands/clash/analysis).**
 >{.is-info}

 >### Permissions needed: